prufrock123/Notes-Jan-2015/week8.md

 - Closing thoughts

     React is amazingly useful for building UI views/components.
 It's fast, flexible, and let's us use the same JS code on the client (browser) or server (Node.js) to create an HTML string (Virtual DOM).
 In the browser, we can use that to just set `innerHTML`.
 On the server, we can just send down the HTML string and have the browser render this as a regular ol' HTML file.

+    > UPDATE: React is now being used to power Canvas animations and build native apps.
+Google it!